natcap/invest.users-guide/source/sediment_retention.rst

 	b. *LULC_desc*: Descriptive name of land use/land cover class (optional)

 	c. *usle_c*: Cover-management factor for the USLE.  **Note, the ArcGIS version requires the final P and C values given in the table should each be multiplied by 1000.
-The InVEST 3.0 version requires that P and C are stored in their original floating values.
-For example, if P=0.2, the ArcGIS version requires the value to be stored as 200 in the table; the 3.0 version requires 0.2.**
+The InVEST standalone version requires that P and C are stored in their original floating values.
+For example, if P=0.2, the ArcGIS version requires the value to be stored as 200 in the table; the standalone version requires 0.2.**

 	d. *usle_p*: Support practice factor for the USLE.  **Note, the ArcGIS version requires the final P and C values given in the table should each be multiplied by 1000.
-The InVEST 3.0 version requires that P and C are stored in their original floating values.
-For example, if P=0.2, the ArcGIS version requires the value to be stored as 200 in the table; the 3.0 version requires 0.2.**
+The InVEST standalone version requires that P and C are stored in their original floating values.
+For example, if P=0.2, the ArcGIS version requires the value to be stored as 200 in the table; the standalone version requires 0.2.**

 	e. *sedret_eff*: The sediment retention value for each LULC class, as an integer percent between zero and 100.
 This field identifies the capacity of vegetation to retain sediment, as a percentage of the amount of sediment flowing into a cell from upslope.
 In the simplest case, when data for each LULC type are not available, a value of 100 may be assigned to all natural vegetation types (such as forests, natural pastures, wetlands, or prairie), indicating that 100% of sediment is retained.
 An intermediary value also may be assigned to features such as contour buffers.
 All LULC classes that have no filtering capacity, such as pavement, can be assigned a value of zero.